Coping with Premature Ejaculation - Learning Ejaculation Control

 The International Society for Sexual Medicine (ISSM) defines premature ejaculation as "ejaculation occurring within approximately 1 minute of penetration, with an inability to delay it, causing distress to the individual."
 However, even men who do not meet this strict definition but feel "I'm too fast" are very common.

 Epidemiological surveys indicate that about 20 to 30% of men experience some form of premature ejaculation - roughly 1 in 3 to 5.
 Yet embarrassment keeps most from seeking medical help, and the majority suffer in silence.
+Premature ejaculation is not a problem of "lack of effort" or "inexperience" but results from a combination of physiological and psychological factors.

 Causes of Premature Ejaculation